nightlyvision/basicprogramming/README.md

 Points to note
-The following simple program to calculate the area of a circle two variables used namely:
+The following simple program C program to calculate the area of a circle two variables used namely:
 			radius
 			area